 What Is a Custom Resource

 A custom resource is a file you create and upload through Content Engine.
-When you create a video custom resource, the experience for the learner is very similar to that of doing a delivered course from our training library.
+When you create a video custom resource, the experience for the learner is very similar to that of doing a delivered lesson from our training library.
 However, custom resources do not have to be videos; other kinds of files can make good resources as well.

 You can add custom resources to your custom learning paths to help in training your own employees.
 The custom resources you add are available to users in only your own account.